-Table II: Proposed 5 GHz U-NII band designations
+Table II: 5 GHz U-NII Band Designations Prior to 2013 and as Described in FCC NPRM 13-22

-From the perspective of the ITS world, the most significant proposed change is allowing the band used by DSRC to be shared with unlicensed devices such as Wi-Fi, which would become the proposed U-NII-4 band.
-This has led to an initial flurry of dialog between the automotive and WLAN industries, because the ITS band allocation at 5.9 GHz was not expected to be shared with unlicensed devices such as Wi-Fi.
-The fundamental issue is how to share the band in a “fair” way, given that DSRC has a higher precedence in the band.
+The most significant proposed change is allowing the band allocated to DSRC to be shared with unlicensed devices such as 802.11, which would become the proposed U-NII-4 band.
+The automotive and WLAN industries have thus engaged in dialog to discuss possible mechanisms that could facilitate DSRC-WLAN sharing in U-NII-4 while not causing harmful interference to DSRC, which is a requirement for Part 15 devices.

 Mission and Scope of IEEE 802.11 REG SC DSRC Coexistence Tiger Team

-Because of the controversial nature of the FCC’s NPRM that would allow band sharing between DSRC and a possible future variant of 802.11n and/or 802.11ac, the Regulatory Standing Committee of the 802.11 working group created this DSRC Coexistence Tiger Team in August 2013 [12].
+The FCC's NPRM asked for comments on the feasibility of band sharing between DSRC and unlicensed devices; the Regulatory Standing Committee of the 802.11 Working Group created this DSRC Coexistence Tiger Team in August 2013 to explore band sharing between DSRC and a possible future 802.11 amendment.
+[12].
 The mission of this Tiger Team was to “work toward a document that would describe and quantify possible coexistence mechanisms between DSRC and extensions of the 802.11 base standard into the proposed UNII-4 band, if the FCC allows such band sharing in a future R&O.“[13] Because this is a group within the Regulatory Standing committee, it can take into account the regulatory issues described previously.

-Since IEEE is an open standards-defining organization, anyone has been able to participate in this activity, and to date the group has attracted a broad spectrum of participants from the automotive industry, 802.11/Wi-Fi chip and system vendors, and other stakeholders from government and industry.
+Only IEEE 802.11 Working Group participants may vote on certain matters before the Regulatory Standing Committee, but anyone has been able to participate in this Tiger Team activity.
+To date the group has attracted a global spectrum of participants from the automotive industry, 802.11 WLAN chip and system vendors, and other stakeholders from government and industry.

 Goals

-The goals of the DSRC Coex TT have been [13]:
+The goals of the DSRC Coexistence Tiger Team have been [13]:

 Review of ITS/DSRC field trials